KrystianSkwierawski/CrackingTheCodingInterview/1. Arrays and Strings/1.1 Is Unique/README.md

 cannot use additional data structures?

 ## My Solution
 I didn't use additional data structures and the algorithm is comparing every character of the string to every other character of the string.
-This will take 0(n²) time and 0(1) space.<br>
+This will take 0(n²) time and 0(1) space.<br><br>
 If additional data structures would be allowed I would use a Hashmap.
 The code would be cleaner and will take O(n) time.